 Airborne asbestos fibre monitoring in the vicinity of the mine has been undertaken a number of times between 1992 and 2016.
-Monitoring occurred either offsite as background monitoring or onsite as part of monitoring during site works during remediation works.
+Monitoring occurred either offsite as background monitoring or onsite as part of the monitoring during site works and remediation works.
+The findings from these studies were:

 The majority of the monitoring at and around the mine site from 1992 to 2016 indicated that airborne asbestos fibre concentrations were at levels less than 0.01 fibres per mL of air.
 That is concentrations were below the detection limit of the monitoring method.
-Therefore the likely concentrations of airborne asbestos during the monitoring periods were at least ten times lower than the current occupational exposure limit of Safe Work Australia which is 0.1 fibres per mL of air.
+Therefore, the likely concentrations of airborne asbestos during the monitoring periods were at least ten times lower than the current occupational exposure limit of Safe Work Australia which is 0.1 fibres per mL of air.